RepGraphics/blueprint-euphoria-theme/README.md

 # Project Overview

-This project introduces several UI enhancements and customizations for both the client and admin areas, along with a comprehensive support list for a variety of games.
+This project introduces several UI enhancements and customizations for both the client areas, along with a comprehensive support list for a variety of games.
 Below is an outline of the features and supported games.

 ## Current Features